qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

-.. _wms_getlegendgraphics:
+.. _wms_getlegendgraphic:

-GetLegendGraphics
+GetLegendGraphic
 -----------------

-Standard parameters for the **GetLegendGraphics** request according to the OGC WMS 1.1.1 and 1.3.0 specifications:
+Standard parameters for the **GetLegendGraphic** request according to the OGC WMS 1.1.1 and 1.3.0 specifications:

 .. csv-table::